Grant FAQs

 Anyone directly involved in species conservation.
 However, grants can only be paid out to registered charities (non-profit charitable organizations), so the applicant must be associated with / cooperate with such an entity.

 Yes.
-However, for maximum impact, we prioritize species with a high EDGE score, habitats in a biodiversity and/or EDGE hotspot, and high threat levels without adequate conservation measures.
+However, for maximum impact, we prioritize species with a high EDGE score, habitats in a biodiversity and/or EDGE or endemism hotspot, and high threat levels without adequate conservation measures.

 We generally award small, but repeatable "seed money" grants ranging from CHF/USD 3,000 - 10,000 per project and year.
 Focusing on your key (urgent and/or critical) needs and submitting a respective budget total is more likely to be approved than submitting a vaguely defined maximum request.
 Applications for larger grants may occasionally be considered upon an invitation by the board.